 Two-factor authentication is becoming a security standard for large organizations.
-Many of you are already accustomed to using Duo to authenticate when using Box, WebEx or OSU Google GSuite apps.
+Many of you are already accustomed to using Duo to authenticate to any University services.

 In order to help ensure a more secure network, two-factor authentication is now required for logging into OSU Engineering servers for terminal or SFTP access.